SwordHunter231/N1-App/README.md

 ### macOS and Linux

-No official release yet but you can run the code by downloading the `main.py`.
+No official release yet but you can run the code by downloading the `main.py` file.

 **EXECUTABLE APP COMING FOR MACOS VERY SOON.**